On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case: Case Study: Electric Vehicle Charging Infrastructure

-There are several methods to counter the aforementioned attack.
+There are several methods to counter the attacks in the EVCI.
 The first line of defense involves securing networks with firewalls and filtering connections from trusted sources, alongside implementing strong authentication protocols.
 These measures are designed to prevent common exploits and protect against basic attempts at unauthorized access.
 Following these initial steps, an additional layer of security can be introduced to monitor for unusual activity in how the EVs are scheduled to charge.
-Anomaly detection systems play a crucial role in this aspect, as they continuously monitor charging schedules, quickly identifying and responding to any deviations from normal patterns~\cite{10.1145/3437258}.
+IDSs play a crucial role in this aspect, as they continuously monitor data traffic and user interactions, such as charging schedules, quickly identifying and responding to any deviations from normal patterns~\cite{10.1145/3437258}.

+IDSs utilize various approaches based on the source of information and analysis strategies to safeguard against cyber threats.
+Host-based IDSs are deployed on individual hosts, using system, application logs, and audit trails to monitor and respond to malicious activities directly affecting the system.
+These IDSs focus on detecting unauthorized access, file tampering, and resource misuse by analyzing data from firewalls, routers, and operating systems.
+Conversely, network-based IDSs monitor the entire network's traffic to identify potential threats affecting multiple systems, relying on network sensors to manage the vast amounts of data for efficient threat detection~\cite{thakkar2022survey}.

+Although network-based IDSs implemented at charging stations play a crucial role, this paper primarily focuses on enhancing security from within EVs themselves.
+Integrating host-based IDSs directly within EVs provides critical defense against specific threats at the point of interaction between the EV and the charging station, such as FDI and spoofing.
+By equipping EVs with robust host-based IDS, a comprehensive defense mechanism is established that not only protects the vehicle's systems but also secures data interactions during the charging process.
+This approach is pivotal in maintaining the integrity and security of the EV within the broader ecosystem of EVCI.

-TinyML emerges as an effective tool for implementing IDS within EVs.
-Considering that energy consumption and battery life are significant concerns in EVs, TinyML offers a viable solution.
+Considering that energy consumption and battery life are significant concerns in EVs, TinyML emerges as an effective tool for implementing IDS within these vehicles.
 A key advantage of TinyML is its ability to conduct real-time anomaly detection directly on the microcontrollers embedded within EVs.
-Processing data locally on these devices significantly reduces the risk of data interception and unauthorized access.
-This aspect is crucial because it reduces the amount of sensitive data transmitted over the network, thereby enhancing the security of the electric vehicle charging infrastructure.
+By processing data locally on these devices, the risk of data interception and unauthorized access is significantly reduced.
+This localized approach not only enhances security but also aligns with the sustainability goals of reducing overall energy usage in electric vehicles.